-They began to look for a buyer just a year after forming, with all four operators at the time expanding rapidly, they feared they could be about to be squeezed out of the competitive market.
+They began to look for a buyer just a year after forming.
+With all four operators at the time expanding rapidly, they feared they could be about to be squeezed out of the competitive market.

-The move, for the first time, knocked Welcome Break to second position as the UK's largest MSA operator.
+The move, for the first time, knocked Welcome Break to second position as the UK's largest operator.
 They said that they had considered buying Pavilion but backed off because they didn't want to be investigated by the Monopolies and Mergers Commission.
 Only a few months later, Granada bought Welcome Break and consequently featured in a lengthy investigation by the Commission, who told Granada to sell off many sites.

 The following services were owned by Pavilion: